paritytech/substrate-archive/README.md

 Run this alongside the substrate client to sync *all* historical TxData.
 Allows you to run queries on a PostgreSQL (Kafka?) database.

+The schema for the PostgreSQL database is described in the Pdf File at the root of this directory

 ## Currently Under Development!

 As of now,`Runtime` is used throughout as a concrete type.
 Eventually, this will be replaced with `T: System`.
 It is runtime now for ease of testing.